Women's Tax Resistance League: Action

 In several cases, the government seized and sold at auction items owned by the resisters.
 The League used these occasions as opportunities for demonstrations and publicity, for instance the "Siege of Montefiore" in 1906:

 The house, surrounded by a wall, could be reached only through an arched doorway, which Montefiore and her maid barred against the bailiffs.
 For six weeks, Montefiore resisted payment of her taxes, addressing the frequent crowds through the upper windows of the house.

-Elizabeth Wilks who was the treasurer of the league refused to pay her tax in 1908.
-Actually married women were not required to pay tax in Britain at that time.
-According to the law the joint income of a couple was added together and the husband paid the tax.
-However Elizabeth who earned more than her husband refused to tell her husband how much she earned.
-This put the authorities into a quandary as Elizabeth was not liable to pay tax and her husband said he was willing to pay the tax but he said that he had no idea how much to pay.
-In 1910 the authorities illegally seized some of Elizabeth's goods in an attempt to levy the tax on her income.
-The authorities then tried to claim the tax either from the Wilks or by her husband alone.
-This was legally unsatisfactory as Mark was being asked for tax on an income of about £600 per annum that he was nominally unaware of.
-Then 3,000 teachers signed a petition when Mark Wilks was placed in Brixton prison and there was a demonstration in Trafalgar Square to protest at his treatment.
-He was released after a fortnight to a celebrations from the supporters of the Women's Tax Resistance League which included George Bernard Shaw.
+Elizabeth Wilks, who was the treasurer of the league, refused to pay her tax in 1908.
+Married women were not required to pay tax in Britain at that time.
+According to the law, the joint income of a couple was added together and the husband paid the tax.
+However, Elizabeth, who earned more than her husband, refused to tell her husband, Mark Wilks, how much she earned.
+This put the authorities into a quandary, as Elizabeth was not liable to pay tax and her husband said he was willing to pay the tax but had no idea how much to pay.
+In 1910, the authorities illegally seized some of Elizabeth's goods in an attempt to levy the tax on her income.
+The authorities then tried to claim the tax as coming either from both Wilkses or from Mark Wilks alone.
+This was legally unsatisfactory, as Mark Wilks was being asked for tax on an income of about £600 per annum that he was nominally unaware of.
+Subsequently, 3,000 teachers signed a petition when Mark Wilks was placed in Brixton prison, and there was a demonstration in Trafalgar Square to protest his treatment.
+He was released after a fortnight to celebrations from the supporters of the Women's Tax Resistance League, which included George Bernard Shaw.

-When tax resistance members had to have some of their goods auctioned to affray their dues, small processions from the auction house and celebrations took place with other supporters, with public speeches from decorated carriages, to explain their protest.
+When tax resistance members had goods seized and auctioned to pay back taxes, processions from the auction house and celebrations took place with other supporters, with public speeches from decorated carriages, to explain their protest.

-Despite a debate in the House of Lords where it was realised that the law was unfair, British law did not get amended until 1972.
+Despite a House of Lords debate in 1912 which declared the existing law unfair, albeit mainly in the sense that Wilks should not have been imprisoned for Elizabeth's refusal, the tax law governing married women would not be amended until 1972.